Other Works Available

 He taught sculpture for 26 years as full Professor at the Nova Scotia College of Art and Design in Halifax, Nova Scotia.
 In this position his thinking and teaching has shaped and influenced contemporary sculpture and three-dimensional art practice in Canada.

-He has an upcoming 'RetroActive' solo show at Art Gallery of Nova Scotia.
+In 2015 he had a 'RetroActive' solo show at Art Gallery of Nova Scotia.

 Neil Harrison’s paintings concern location, boundary, margin and the engagement between form and space.
 His figures moderate between simplicity and complexity, curvilinear and rectilinear, open and closed, particular and whole.

 Neil Harrison (b.1981, Winnipeg) holds a Bachelor of Science from the University of Victoria, British Columbia (2004), and a Masters of Fine Art from York University, Toronto (2013).
 His work has been exhibited in Canada and Switzerland.
 He is represented at Art Mur, Montreal, and Angell Gallery in Toronto.
 He received honourable mention in the 15th Annual RBC Canadian Painting Competition in 2013.

 Leo Yerxa (1947-2017)